How to choose your paddle

 There are so may paddles to choose from nowadays that choosing the one for you can be a bit daunting so here are three key considerations for anyone considering which pickleball paddle to purchase.

 My advice is that you first decide on your budget and only look at paddles that fall within it.
-To make things easier for you I have grouped the paddles I sell into four groups: Budget paddles (£50 and under), lower mid-price (£51 to £75), Upper mid-price (£76-£100) and premium (£101+).
-I've worked hard to source great paddles at every price point so you should find something to suit you whatever your budget.
+To make that easier to do I've grouped the paddles into the following price ranges: under £40, £41-£60, £61-£80, £81-£100 and over £100.
+I've worked hard to source great paddles at each price point so you should be able to find something to suit you whatever your budget.

 Weight is an important factor when choosing a paddle.
 Pickleball paddles can range from 6 to 14 ounces with most graphite and other composite paddles weighing from 6 to 9 ounces.
 Weight influences how a paddle feels when you pick it up and swing it on the court.
-For someone without pre-existing injuries, your choice of paddle weight is entirely up to your personal fitness level and comfort.
-A heavier paddle will help you to drive the ball with power but will give you less control or “touch”.
-A lighter paddle won't provide as powerful a drive but will increase ball control and feel.
+A heavier paddle will help you to drive the ball with power but might give you less control or “touch”.
+A lighter paddle won't provide as powerful a drive but should increase ball control and feel.
 So if you feel you need power then go heavier or if you need more touch then go lighter.
-If you're unsure then plump for a mid-weight paddle as that should give you enough power when you need it but still allow you to have great control and touch at the non-volley line.
+If you're unsure then plump for a mid-weight paddle as that should give you enough power when you need it but still allow you to have the control and touch you'll need.

 3. Grip Size.